temporalio/documentation/docs-src/java/testing-activities.md

   - guide-context
 ---

 Mocking isolates code undergoing testing so the focus remains on the code, and not on external dependencies or other state.
-You can test activities using a mocked Activity environment.
+You can test Activities using a mocked Activity environment.

 This approach offers a way to mock the Activity context, listen to Heartbeats, and cancel the Activity.
 You test the Activity in isolation, calling it directly without needing to create a Worker to run it.